07 Jan 2017 CPA Exam Changes

 The current landscape of the CPA Exam utilizes MCQs only for Remembering & Understanding, whereas the new exam will include Application assessment to the MCQs.
 Likewise, the TBSs are going from only assessing Application to also judging a candidate’s skills in Analysis and Evaluation.
 The Written Communication will still assess a candidate’s skill in Application.
 This is how the weighting of MCQs and TBSs is changed.

 Each section has been altered to allocate for the new emphasis on higher-order skills.
 This table shows the change in how many of each type of assessment each section of the CPA Exam will feature.

 |Section||2016 2017||2016 2017||2016 2017|

 |BEC||72 62||N/A 4||3 3|

 In addition to both BEC and REG increasing in time allotment from 3 to 4 hours, each section will feature a standardized break of 10-15 minutes that will not count against test time.
 Optional breaks between testlets that do count against time are still allowed.

-You’ll definitely want to read through my reviews of these courses, as I’m going through each of them to assess how much they change in accordance with the new exam and how well those changes are implemented.
+You’ll definitely want to read through my reviews of the Top Rated CPA courses, as I’m going through each of them to assess how much they change in accordance with the new exam and how well those changes are implemented.
 Times are changing and we have to change as well.
 Just remember that you can definitely do it, because if you’re reading this then you’ve already started your biggest journey for change by wanting to become a CPA!